denoland/dotland/public/posts/02-03-2021-outage-post-mortem.md

 Cloudflare.
 This post details what exactly happened, how we recovered the systems, and what we are doing to prevent this in the future.

-All services are now operating norally again.
-The registry api at api.deno.land was not impacted by this incident.
+All services are now operating normally again.
+The registry API at api.deno.land was not impacted by this incident.
 No data was lost.
 We take outages like these seriously and sincerely apologize for the disruption.